-Hot Air Balloon is a family of activities designed to help the patient work on trunk and core control, Base of Support, strength, centering, and postural proprioception.
-By eaning their torso in a certain direction, and holding it there against gravity, they fly a hot air balloon in that same direction.
+Hot Air Balloon is an introductory activity to help the patient work on core control and strength as well as centering and postural proprioception.
+By leaning their torso from a sitting position in a certain direction, and holding it there against gravity, they fly a hot air balloon in that same direction.
+There are a number of objectives the patient can achieve by flying the balloon around.
 To fly the balloon away and towards them, the patient uses thoracolumbar flexion and extension, and to fly from left to right involves thoracolumbar flexion to the left or right.
-This set of activities provides a range of challenges focusing on enhancement of trunk control, postural stability, and dynamic balance, all of which are foundational to body function.
-HCPs may adjust various activity parameters.
+This set of activities provides a range of challenges focusing on enhancement of trunk control, postural stability, and dynamic balance, all of which are foundational to upper extremity function.
+HCPs may adjust various activity parameters through the tablet.